mostafasharaby/GrowEasy-Platform/README.md

 ## 🧪 Testing

-- Backend: Unit tests can be implemented using xUnit or NUnit (not included in this sample but recommended).
+- Backend: Unit tests can be implemented using xUnit (not included in this sample but recommended).
 - Frontend: Angular component tests using Jasmine/Karma (extendable for form validation and API calls).

 ---